zms-publishing/ZMS/docker/Extensions/readme.md

 # Externalizing Extensions for Docker

+Hint: Mounting the folder ./Extensions keeps the external functions synchronous to all all ZEO clients and Docker containers.

 Hint: if the docker container cannot write to the ./Extensions or ./var folder, you can simply set the permissions to 777.
 (Important: not recommended for production!)